xiaoxiaoxh/hanxue.me-source/content/index.md

 ## 🦸🏻‍♂️ About Me

-I am a third-year Computer Science Ph.D. candidate at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) and a member of [Machine Intelligence and Vision Group (MVIG)](https://www.mvig.org/) under the supervision of [Prof. Cewu Lu](https://www.mvig.org/).
+I am a third-year Computer Science Ph.D. candidate at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) and a member of [Machine Intelligence and Vision Group (MVIG)](https://www.mvig.org/) under the supervision of [Prof. Cewu Lu](https://www.mvig.org/) (卢策吾).
+I am also a member of [Wu Wen Jun Honorary Doctoral Program](https://ai.sjtu.edu.cn/info/announcements/204) (吴文俊荣誉博士班).

 I receive my bachelor degree from Shanghai Jiao Tong Universiy in 2021.
 My research interests lie in Robotics and 3D Vision.
 Previously, I have been working on deformable object perception and manipulation.
-Now I am particularly interested in tactile sensing and bimanual manipulation.
+Now I am particularly interested in imitation learning with tactile/force sensing and low-cost data collection system.

 In the past, I have interned at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) under the supervsion of [Han Hu](https://ancientmooner.github.io/) and [Yue Cao](http://yue-cao.me/).
+I also spent time with Prof. [Huazhe Xu](http://hxu.rocks/index.html) at Tsinghua University on my projects.
 In my spare time, I enjoy watching movies and playing with robots🤖.

 ## 📰 News